botblock/JavaBotBlockAPI/README.md

 The server count is based on the most common appearance on the different bot lists.

 ### Owners
-You can call `.getOwners(...)` to get the owners of a Bot from all the Botlists.
+You can call `.getOwners(Long|String)` to get the owners of a Bot from all the Botlists.
 The info is returned as ArrayList and is based on how often the info is provided by the botlists.

 ## Exceptions